radiasoft/rsopt/docs/optimizers/pysot.rst

 ``RBFInterpolant`` for the surrogate model, ``SRBFStrategy`` for the strategy, and ``SymmetricLatinHypercube`` for the experimental plan.
 The user can pass the following through ``software_options`` to configure pySOT:

-    - ``num_pts``: Sets the number of points that will be evaluated as part of the experimental planning phase before before optimization begins.
+- ``num_pts``: Sets the number of points that will be evaluated as part of the experimental planning phase before optimization begins.
 Defaults to 2 * (PARAMETER_DIMENSION + 1) if not set.

 *The ``objective_function``or ``function`` in ``setup``, in the case of Python evaluation, should just return a single float that will be interpreted as